 That’s why most of our courses offer an equal split between placement and class-based study.

-To give you an insight into what it's really like, watch the film of Lomax on his placement and read Deborah’s lowdown on her placement experience.
+To give you an insight into what it's really like, read Deborah’s lowdown on her placement experience.

 Deborah's story: An Adult Nursing student on placement

 Nursing requires long hours with early starts, some might find the added travel time makes for a very long day but when you’re taking care of your patients, making decisions that have a big impact on their treatment or holding their hand and helping them through a difficult moment, the time seems less significant and you get absorbed in the role of being a nurse.

 Whether you’re on a ward or in a community based placement your shift will invariably start with handover.
 This is an opportunity to learn a bit more about the patients under your care: why they’ve come in to hospital and the plan for them in the future.
 Having a notebook to hand so you can write down any abbreviations or conditions you don’t understand means you can ask your mentor about them and improve your knowledge base.
 After handover a shift on a ward really comes alive.
 Whether you’re administering medications with your mentor, assisting serving and feeding breakfast to patients who need a little extra support or starting to help patients with their personal hygiene needs, you’re going to be busy!
 Each ward varies and each day varies: with admissions and discharges, differing specialities and changes in an individual patient’s condition you can never assume that one shift is going to be the same as the previous.
 You have to listen to your mentor, use your own skills and knowledge appropriately and work with the team around you to adapt to the changing needs of your group of patients.